Developing GPS Antenna Error Models For Improved Centimeter Level Positioning

 - Robert Sainati, Adjunct Professor, Electrical and Computer Engineering

-A 2017 lane departure/keeping systems' study involving 25 states found that crash rates and injuries reduced by 11% and 21%, respectively.
-These systems have been available, high-end vehicles since 2000.
-A key feature is positioning systems with centimeter level accuracy.
+A 2017 study of vehicles with lane-departure/keeping systems involving 25 states found that crash rates and injuries declined by 11 percent and 21 percent, respectively.
+These systems have been available on high-end vehicles since 2000.
+A key feature is a positioning system with centimeter-level accuracy.
 Typical GPS receivers in vehicles today do not meet this requirement.
-Real Time Kinematic GPS (RTK GPS) systems do meet the performance requirements; however, their high cost (> $10,000) and cumbersome size hinder suitability for automotive applications.
-The current video, laser, radar, or infrared sensors that are used to determine car location relative to visible lane markings are less costly.
-Their car integration into the highly integrated electrical system, however, can only be done when the automobile is manufactured.
+Real-time kinematic GPS (RTK GPS) systems do meet the performance requirements, but the high cost (> $10,000) and cumbersome size hinder suitability for automotive applications.
+Currently, video, laser, radar, and infrared sensors- used to determine car location relative to visible lane markings- are less costly.
+Integration into the vehicle electrical system, however, can only be done when the automobile is manufactured.
 If after-market systems with accurate positioning could be purchased for a reasonable cost, significant driver/road safety benefits could be achieved.

-Prior work shows that a key factor limiting RTK GPS systems accuracy is the antenna measurement quality.
+Prior research shows a key factor limiting RTK GPS systems accuracy is the antenna measurement quality.
 Accurate (and expensive) GPS receivers have large uniform antennas and come with extensive factory calibration.
 On low-end receivers, the antenna dimensions are small with poor tolerances and lack extensive factory calibration.
-This creates inaccurate positioning data whose accuracy depends on the direction-of-arrival of signals transmitted by the GPS satellites.
-A minimum of 10+ GPS satellites are normally in view, which send GPS signals that arrive from different directions, thus introducing time varying error.
-The overall objective is to develop a methodology for characterizing error in order to subsequently develop mathematical algorithms that can compensate for RTK GPS receiver error.
+This creates inaccurate positioning data whose accuracy depends on the direction of arrival of signals transmitted by the GPS satellites.
+A minimum of 10 GPS satellites normally in view send GPS signals that arrive from different directions, which introduces time-varying error.
+The overall objective is to develop a methodology for characterizing error and subsequently develop mathematical algorithms to compensate for RTK GPS receiver error.